awsdocs/amazon-ecs-developer-guide/doc_source/ecs-gpu.md

 # Working with GPUs on Amazon ECS<a name="ecs-gpu"></a>

-Amazon ECS supports workloads that use GPUs, when you create clusters with GPU\-enabled container instances\.
+Amazon ECS supports workloads that use GPUs, when you create clusters with container instances that support GPUs\.
 Amazon EC2 GPU\-based container instances that use the p2, p3, g3, g4, and g5 instance types provide access to NVIDIA GPUs\.
 For more information, see [Linux Accelerated Computing Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/accelerated-computing-instances.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 Amazon ECS provides a GPU\-optimized AMI that comes with pre\-configured NVIDIA kernel drivers and a Docker GPU runtime\.
 For more information, see [Amazon ECS\-optimized AMI](ecs-optimized_AMI.md)\.

 You can designate a number of GPUs in your task definition for task placement consideration at a container level\.
-Amazon ECS schedules to available GPU\-enabled container instances and pin physical GPUs to proper containers for optimal performance\.
+Amazon ECS schedules to available container instances that support GPUs and pin physical GPUs to proper containers for optimal performance\.

 The following Amazon EC2 GPU\-based instance types are supported\.
 For more information, see [Amazon EC2 P2 Instances](https://aws.amazon.com/ec2/instance-types/p2/), [Amazon EC2 P3 Instances](https://aws.amazon.com/ec2/instance-types/p3/), [Amazon EC2 P4d Instances](https://aws.amazon.com/ec2/instance-types/p4/), [Amazon EC2 G3 Instances](https://aws.amazon.com/ec2/instance-types/g3/), [Amazon EC2 G4 Instances](https://aws.amazon.com/ec2/instance-types/g4/), and [Amazon EC2 G5 Instances](https://aws.amazon.com/ec2/instance-types/g5/)\.